SHalifaxK/hello-world/readme.md

-Simple first program in python
+Simple input program in python